Fleishman-Lab/pSUFER/README.md

 You can control the pSUFER analysis through pSUFER_config.yaml:
 1. rosetta_exec: a path to Rosetta executable
 2. trajectories: how many relax trajectories to perform. default is 4
-3. energy_cutoff_for_pymol:ΔΔG cutoff by which to decide to look for suboptimal positions. default is 0, i.e better than WT
+3. energy_cutoff_for_pymol: ΔΔG cutoff below which a mutation is defined as "improving". default is 0, i.e better than WT
 4. identities_at_frustrated_pos: how many identities at a position count for being suboptimal. default 5
 5. jump: adjust if jump is needed for rosetta fold tree. default 0